rolling-scopes-school/support/.github/ISSUE_TEMPLATE/cross-check_appeal.md

 ---
-name: Cross-Check 'task-name' 'github nickname'
+name: Cross-Check appeal
 about: issue to check work by activists
+title: Cross-Check 'task-name' 'github nickname'
 ---

 1. A link to your deployed project